Wong-Cilik/crayons-spring/README.md

 The App is developed by a team of students during the practical software engenineering course "PSE" at the Karlsruhe Institute of Technology (KIT), while it is supervised by the Fraunhofer Institute IOSB.
-All the rights belong to Fraunhofer Institute.
+All rights belong to Fraunhofer Institute.

 Running the App
 ==